-- Learn about the attachments, innervation and functions of the muscle groups as well as the individual muscles in each group.
+- Describe the attachments, innervation and functions of the muscle groups as well as the individual muscles in each group.

-- Describe the appearance and relations of each muscle.
+- Appreciate the appearance and relations of each muscle.

 The muscles of the hip and thigh are divided into three major groups:

-- Gluteal muscles, which include the superficial and deep gluteal muscles.
+- Gluteal muscles, comprised of superficial and deep groups.

 - Thigh muscles, that are subdivided into the anterior, medial and posterior groups.

 Together, these groups comprise 27 muscles in total.
 Watch our video tutorial to learn and understand the anatomy and functions of all the muscles of the hip and thigh.

 If you would like to focus on any particular one of the muscle groups, have a look at the following video tutorials:

 Take a quiz

 Take our quiz, designed on the basis of spaced repetition, to solidify your knowledge and discover potential weak spots.

 If you want to be challenged even further, try out our customizable quiz and select the specific topic which you want to be quizzed on.